PREAMBLE

 otherwise show them.

-megalithic tombs or mortuary-houses were constructed, the burial
+the megalithic tombs (or mortuary-houses) were constructed, the

-places of the Mesolithic people might be described as places of
+burial places of the Mesolithic people might be described as places

 and rather more complex.
 The dead who were deposited in them were,